- Home

 Mercury Spill Cleanup Sheet

-… vacuum will put mercury vapor into the air and increase exposure.
+… dust, liquid, or vapor.
+Health effects from mercury exposures can include central nervous system disorders, … The vacuum will put mercury vapor into the air and increase exposure.
 The vacuum cleaner will be contaminated and will … may result in mercury vapor concentrations above regulated exposure limits in your workplace.
-21. A spill contractor may …
+21. A spill contractor …